pennersr/django-allauth/docs/providers.rst

 App registration
 ****************

-To register an app on Twitter you will need a Twitter account after which you can create a new app via::
+To register an app on Twitter you will need a Twitter account.
+With an account, you can create a new app via::

     https://apps.twitter.com/app/new